memeowteam/Notebook/about-us/about-us.md

 * [Mr. 稚晖君](https://www.youtube.com/@user-ow7ej5ss7j)

 # Mike
 My name is Ta Dien Minh Tri.
-I am a 4th-year student at the University of Information Technology faculty of Computer Engineering and a firmware intern at Combros Ltd.
+I am a 4th-year student at the University of Information Technology faculty of Computer Engineering and a firmware intern at Combros Technology Co, LTD.

 This is my [CV](/about-us/Mike/Ta%20Dien%20Minh%20Tri%20-%20CV.pdf)
 # Johnny